SwaRad69/certfivate-maker/README.md

+dead from a while --- render account got billed

 # Bulk Certificate Generator

 Generate bulk personalized certificates from a Canva-designed template in Google Slides using a CSV file.
 This tool automates creating individual PDFs with dynamic placeholders replaced by participant data.